3a1b2c3/seeingSpace/README.md

 The process of transforming a scene definition including cameras, lights, surface geometry and material into a simulated camera image is known as **rendering**.

 The two most common approaches to rendering are rasterization and raytracing.
--**Rasterization** is a feedforward process in which geometry is transformed into the image domain, sometimes in back-to-front order known as painter’s algorithm.
+* **Rasterization** is a feedforward process in which geometry is transformed into the image domain, sometimes in back-to-front order known as painter’s algorithm.
--**Raytracing** is a process in which rays are cast backwards from the image pixels into a virtual scene, and reflections and refractions are simulated by recursively casting new **rays from the intersections** with the geometry.
+* **Raytracing** is a process in which rays are cast backwards from the image pixels into a virtual scene, and reflections and refractions are simulated by recursively casting new **rays from the intersections** with the geometry.

 <img src="https://user-images.githubusercontent.com/74843139/134789211-04ab96e8-04e5-4571-8437-8907bd98e58b.png" width=400>